- Third Form

 Pay close attention to each of your schools’ “score choice” information on the College Board (SAT) website.
 A few schools do not allow you to choose which scores to send.

 Most schools will “super score” your SAT scores, meaning that even if they receive all of your scores, they will only “count” your highest score from each section.
-A few schools also do this for the ACT.
+Many schools also do this for the ACT.
 That information should be available on each school’s web site.

 “Test optional” doesn’t always mean no tests.
 Pay close attention to the test optional information at fairtest.org., and check each college’s website for the most current information.